-Also be have a look at the St. Petersburg Gay Nightlife Guide for tips on where to dine and go out.
+Also, take a look at the St. Petersburg Gay Nightlife Guide for tips on where to dine and go out.

 01 of 10Across from the famed Vinoy Hotel, this captivating circa-1910 house was the residence for many years of none other than Aymer Vinoy Laughner, the man beyond the hotel that bears his name.
 Now the Beach Drive Inn and operated by capable innkeepers Heather and Roland Martino, the upscale clapboard B&B has six rooms and suites, some with views of the downtown waterfront and Tampa Bay.
 The two suites as well as some rooms have large Jacuzzi tubs with showers, and all have coffeemakers, mini-refrigerators, robes, and free Wi-Fi and off-street parking (by no means a given in downtown St. Petersburg).
 There's also a rooftop sundeck, and lush gardens surrounding this inn.
 One more plus: It's the only B&B in the city licensed to sell beer and wine.